nextcloud/all-in-one/readme.md

 3. After the initial startup, you should be able to open the Nextcloud AIO Interface now on port 8080 of this server.<br>
 E.g. `https://ip.address.of.this.server:8080`<br><br>
-If your firewall/router has port 80 and 8443 open and you point a domain to your server, you can get a valid certificate automatically by opening the Nextcloud AIO Interface via:<br>
+If your firewall/router has port 80 and 8443 open/forwarded and you point a domain to your server, you can get a valid certificate automatically by opening the Nextcloud AIO Interface via:<br>
 `https://your-domain-that-points-to-this-server.tld:8443`
 4. Please do not forget to open port `3478/TCP` and `3478/UDP` in your firewall/router for the Talk container!